Skip to main content

 501(c)(3) status

-Washington State Nonprofit Corporation operating as a Donor-Advised Fund Sponsor.
+Washington State Nonprofit Corporation operating as a Donor-Advised Fund sponsor.
 IRS recognition pending; operating under interim fiscal sponsorship while the determination is reviewed.
 The fiscal-sponsor relationship is documented in the Donor Advisory Agreement.

 Board structure